k-radford/WSUCapstone_Delta4/README.md

 ChemNet: Kate's working directory off stampede2.
 Holds all shell scripts written from very first to final solution. testChemNet.slurm was tweaked for test.sh and chemNet.slurm is final workflow script for the gateway application.

-DeltaPersistence: Holds test script (testDeltaPersistence.sh) and yaml file (travis.yml) for TravisCI
+DeltaPersistence: Holds test script (testDeltaPersist.sh) and yaml file (travis.yml) for TravisCI